silverstripe/silverstripe-upgrader/README.md

 ### `environment`

-You can use this command to migrate an SilverStripe 3 `_ss_environment.php` file to the `.env` format used by SilverStripe 4.
+You can use this command to migrate an Silverstripe 3 `_ss_environment.php` file to the `.env` format used by Silverstripe 4.

 ```bash
 upgrade-code environment [--root-dir=<dir>] [--write] [-vvv]